Table of content

 As a P2P platform, a marketplace is an app that requires a particular focus on user needs and a customer-first approach.
 Thus, the profound market investigation, user research and user tests, and other activities to acknowledge the user and needs are vital stages of creating online marketplaces.

-With the five-year experience and profound expertise in marketplace building, we are ready to become a solid partner in making your idea come alive.
+With the seven-year experience and profound expertise in marketplace building, we are ready to become a solid partner in making your idea come alive.